 Project Concept Approval

 Eagle Scout Project Woorkbook (latest edition only) may only be approved at monthly Roundtables beginning at 6:45pm OR the first Sunday of the month (except July) between 3:30 and 4:00pm at the Golden-Burke Scout Center.
-Please download this flyer for detailed information.
+Please download this PDF flyer for detailed information.
 Scouts must call or email the District Advancement Chair before bringing their project for review at a Roundtable or on the first Sunday of the month.

-Please download this flyer for detailed information.
+Please download this PDF flyer for detailed information.
 Completed Eagle binders must be received and approved at the Golden-Burke Scout Center no later than the 15th of the month.
 It is the Scout's responsibility to arrange for the binder to be taken to the Service Center for approval after all unit approvals are complete.

 Board of Reviews

 Eagle Board of Reviews are held at the Golden-Burke Scout Center at 4:00pm on the first Sunday of the month except July.
-Please download this flyer for detailed information.
+Please download this PDF flyer for detailed information.

 Northeast District Project Approval and Board of Review Informational Flyer